The History of The Louvre

-In the 14th century, King Charles V modified the original design, but war delayed more extensive plans and the Louvre fell into disuse until 1527.
-Then King Francis I ordered the demolishment of the original structure in favor of a lavish new Renaissance building.
+In the 14th century, King Charles V modified the original design, but the war delayed more extensive plans and the Louvre fell into disuse until 1527.
+Then, King Francis, I ordered the demolishment of the original structure in favour of a lavish new Renaissance building.
 The projects Francis commissioned started a century of expansions, including new wings and buildings designed by the leading architects of the day.
 Each successive monarch made their own contributions to the building by adding and extending to the Louvre’s grounds and grandeur.
 All these construction projects eventually connected by a series of galleries and pavilions give the Louvre its unifying facade.

 With the coming of World War II, Louvre conservators quickly evacuated thousands of pieces of art.
 Trucks headed into the French countryside, hiding priceless works across a series of private chateaus.
 After the German occupation of Paris, Nazi officials ordered the Louvre to reopen.
 With limited artworks to display, the Nazis decided to use part of the Louvre as a clearinghouse to catalogue and ship art and personal items confiscated from wealthy French (primarily Jewish) families back to Germany.

 Thanks to a brave curator who served as a double agent during this period, many of the pieces that passed through the Louvre were eventually recovered.
 Many art pieces that passed through the Louvre at this period are still controversially missing.

 In the 1980s and 1990s, the Louvre underwent major remodelling to modernise the museum.
 Significant visitor amenities were added and thousands of square meters of new exhibition space was made available.
 The Chinese American architect I.M.
 Pei designed the steel-and-glass pyramid in the centre of the Louvre courtyard.